-There are some signs which are not paid for by us but do require our approval.
-They are:
+There are some signs which are not maintained by us but do require our approval:

 District and borough councils are responsible for:

-Signs that are not on public roads may be subject to planning permission which must be requested through your district and borough councils.
+Signs that are not on public roads may be subject to planning permission which must be requested through the district and borough council for the location.